Skip to content Back to top

 The most vulnerable people – children, older people and those with health conditions – are hit hardest by air pollution.

-• Working with Transport for Greater Manchester, the organisation which is responsible for transport policies in the region
+• Working with Transport for Greater Manchester, the organisation which is responsible for transport policies in the region.

 However, we can reduce the amount of energy and water we use, and send less waste to landfill.

-• Introducing energy saving measures such as LED lighting
+• Introducing energy saving measures such as LED lighting and insulation.

-• Using renewable energy – like air and ground source heat pumps and solar panels – to heat buildings rather than fossil fuels
+• Using renewable energy – like air and ground source heat pumps and solar panels – to heat buildings rather than fossil fuels.

 Some medicines contribute to global warming, for example anaesthetic gases or some asthma/COPD inhalers which contain powerful greenhouse gases.